-Have you experienced a near miss due to a health issue?
-Or have a "save" from a health screening?
-Give the gift of another year by submitting your report to www.firefighternearmiss.com today.
+Have you experienced a near miss while driving due to snow and other weather extremes?
+Increase the knowledge base of the fire and emergency service by submitting your report to www.firefighternearmiss.com today.